How Does CATCH Work?

 UTHealth was a founding partner of the CATCH Global Foundation, as was The University of Texas MD Anderson Cancer Center.
 A four-year agreement calls for MD Anderson to provide $3.3 million in funding for infrastructure and operations, health education curriculum development and dissemination, and program and technologic support.

-While projects span across a number of areas of program improvement, perhaps MD Anderson’s most noteworthy contribution to date is their development of Ray and the Sunbeatables™: A Sun Safety Curriculum for Preschoolers, now disseminated by CATCH Global Foundation, which aims to educate teachers, children and parents about sun protection.
+While projects span across a number of areas of program improvement, perhaps MD Anderson’s most noteworthy contribution to date is their development of Ray and the Sunbeatables™: A Sun Safety Curriculum, now disseminated by CATCH Global Foundation, which aims to educate teachers, children and parents about sun protection.

 Today, our community health programs serve children in 10,000 schools and communities across the US, in pre-K, K-8 and after-school settings.
 Continually researched, new schools prove CATCH is still working every day.
 For instance, our friends in Los Fresnos CISD saw a 28% increase in MVPA after implementing CATCH, as measured in May 2015.